This content is archived because Status of Women Canada no longer exists. Please visit the Women and Gender Equality Canada.

 Engaging with Canadians

 Throughout the summer and fall of 2016, the former Minister of Status of Women heard from Canadians from across the provinces and territories – including survivors, frontline workers, researchers, and advocates– about gender-based violence.

-Through roundtables, meetings, online submissions, and surveys, Canadians shared their experiences and insights to inform the development of a Federal Strategy to Address Gender-based Violence, including suggested roles for the federal government.
+Through roundtables, meetings, online submissions, and surveys, Canadians shared their experiences and insights to inform the development of a Strategy to Prevent and Address Gender-Based Violence, including suggested roles for the federal government.

 To learn more about the engagement process, read Breaking the Silence, Final Report of the Engagement Process for the Federal Strategy to Address Gender-based Violence.

-The Advisory Council on the Federal Strategy Against Gender-based Violence was established on June 27, 2016.
+The Advisory Council on the Strategy to Prevent and Address Gender-Based Violence was established on June 27, 2016.
 The Advisory Council is serving as a forum to exchange views, promising practices and research on issues related to gender-based violence.